 - The move is pointless and would only waste CPU time.
-For example, swapping two lectures of the same course will result in the same score and the same schedule because all lectures of one course are interchangeable (same teacher, same students, same topic). - Doing the move would break a built-in hard constraint, so the solution would be infeasible but the score function doesn't check built-in hard constraints (for performance gain).
+For example, swapping two lectures of the same course will result in the same score and the same schedule because all lectures of one course are interchangeable (same teacher, same students, same topic). - Doing the move would break a built-in hard constraint, so the solution would be infeasible but the score function doesn't check built-in hard constraints for performance reasons.
 For example, don't change a gym lecture to a room which is not a gym room.
+It's usually better to not use move filtering for such cases, because it allows the metaheuristics to temporarily break hard constraints to escape local optima.